cparsell/Blocklists-Whitelists/ublock-filters.md

 - "save to playlist" button
 - the "categories" list at the top of the page.

+## YT Search Results modifications

+I found these on this [Reddit post](https://www.reddit.com/r/youtube/comments/rpmx2y/how_to_remove_related_to_your_search_related/).
+Remove things like hte "For you" section, "People also watched", etc. from your search results.

 ## Youtube adblock filters

 [aidenwebb/ublock-origin-youtube-filters](https://github.com/Aidenwebb/ublock-origin-youtube-filters) provides a small set of filters that might have to do with ads or popups.
 I haven't really tested these much.